 About project management we have years of experience.
 Also technically we have the necessary knowledge.
 Several times a year we go on site to follow-up the project, but we certainly can count on our local coordinators John, Elibari and Dr. Solomon.
 You can be sure that we will finish also this project very well, if we have sufficient financial resources.
 For the latter we would like to count on you.

-Financially our project with a simple gift:
+Sponsor our project with a simple gift

 IBAN: BE90 9731 2362 6332